hemisemidemipresent/cyberquincy/parser/README.md

 -   It makes you think carefully about what values each argument in the command expects
 -   It makes it quite easy to accept arguments in any order
 -   It allows you to make certain command arguments optional and provide a default value if the user doesn't provide a matching argument
--   It provides validations based on the permitted values that get passed into the parser's constructor
+-   It provides validations based on values that the user enters into commands
--   A user who structures a command + arguments incorrectly will be provided the smallest set of error messages in order to understand what went wrong.
+-   A user who structures a command + arguments incorrectly will be provided the smallest set of error messages in order to better understand what went wrong.

 <a name="utilization"></a>